oaviad/codelab/codelab.md

 To get the sample app:

-Clone the repository from GitHub and switch to the <strong>starter</strong> branch:
+Clone the repository from GitHub and switch to the <strong>starter</strong> branch.

 ``` bash
 $  git clone https://oaviad.github.io/codelab